 Why Should You Trademark and Copyright Your Blog Name and Logo?

-Registering a trademark is not mandatory to make a business website in the United States.
-If you run a small personal blog or business website and do not have plans to grow it further, then your creative works are already protected by copyright.
+You don’t have to register a trademark to create a business website in the United States.
+If you have a small personal blog or a small business site without plans to expand, your creative works are already protected by copyright.

-It also makes you responsible for enforcing the trademark.
-If you find someone infringing your rights, you need to send them a cease and desist letter and take further legal action if necessary.
+It also makes you responsible for enforcing your trademark.
+If someone infringes on your rights, you’ll need to send a cease and desist letter and possibly take legal action.

 What Is the Difference Between Trademark and Copyright?